Undertaking Due Diligence

-1) Why are partner assessments necessary?
+1) Why are third party assessments necessary?

-2) The Research Third Parties: Relationship Review Questionnaire
+2) Research Third Parties: Relationship Review Questionnaire

 3) Completing the Research Third Parties: Relationship Review Questionnaire

-- Financial probity of the partner
+- Financial probity

-- Partner ethics and integrity
+- Ethics and integrity

 - Political, economic and geographical risk

-4) The Research Office risk assessment process
+4) Research Office risk assessment process

 6) What happens if Imperial is not leading the project?